AusBoone/Smart-Music-Go/README.md

 - **Listening insights** now provide top artists and top tracks over a chosen period.
 - **Monthly summaries** group your listening history by month for trend analysis.
 - **Collaborative playlists** APIs allow creating collections that multiple users can populate.
-- **Collaborative playlists** so users can share favorites and create collections together.
 - **Personal listening insights** stored in SQLite to highlight trends and weekly discoveries.
 - **Enhanced UI/UX** with theme switching and audio previews in the React frontend.